 - Jewelry: The most common use for opalite is in rings, necklaces, and earrings.

-- Healing Practices: Place opalite on your chakras to promote emotional healing.
+- Healing Practices: Place Sea Opal on your chakras to promote emotional healing.

-- Home Decor: Use opalite as a decorative piece to add a soothing energy to your space.
+- Home Decor: Use Sea Opal as a decorative piece to add a soothing energy to your space.

 Opalite is much more affordable than precious stones like opal or moonstone.
 This makes it an attractive option for those who want a beautiful gemstone without breaking the bank.
-However, despite its affordability, opalite can still hold significant sentimental value, especially when given as a gift.
+However, despite its affordability, Sea Opal can still hold significant sentimental value, especially when given as a gift.

 Opalite Care and Maintenance